CHIPS NOT DEAD (YET)

 Warm up: Boot the latest Linux LTS

-In this warm-up exercise were going to show that C.H.I.P is not dead: We are booting into the latest Linux LTS release (6.6.63 at the time of writing).
+In this warm-up exercise we are going to show that C.H.I.P is not dead: We are booting into the latest Linux LTS release (6.12.66 at the time of writing).

 Hardware